These are the issues that matter most to entrepreneurs

 - Distribution of wealth in the U.S. (33.80%)

-With the uncertainty of the pandemic still reverberating, all these concerns add to the stress which an overwhelming majority (81%) of founders say they are feeling.
+With the uncertainty of the pandemic still reverberating, all these concerns add to the stress that an overwhelming majority (81%) of founders say they are feeling.
 Forty-eight percent went so far as to say they were just exhausted.

 But there is another small bright spot: Nearly half (46%) say their employees are about as productive working remotely and they themselves are also feeling more productive in this environment.
 This may be because, among those founders who were juggling managing their companies with homeschooling children, their spouses were putting in just as much effort in caregiving.